 - pregnant women

-- individuals with poor leg circulation
+- people with poor leg circulation

-- individuals with skin infections
+- people with skin infections

-- people with blood clotting issues
+- people with blood-clotting issues

 Varicose vein stripping is often done on an outpatient basis, which means you’ll be able to go home the same day as the surgery.
 The procedure typically takes 60 to 90 minutes.
 A particularly complicated surgery could take longer.